SummaryRead the full fact sheet

 Although not all overdoses are fatal or life threatening, always seek medical advice if you suspect an overdose has occurred.

-If someone you know needs help, call triple zero (000) immediately.
+If someone needs urgent medical attention, call triple zero (000) and ask for an ambulance immediately.

 Drug overdose symptoms

-- severe stomach pain
+- severe stomach pain and abdominal cramps

-- loss of coordination
+- loss of balance

-- unresponsive, but awake
+- being unresponsive, but awake